chrisvasqm/automaty/README.md

 ## Getting started

-To get started, follow these steps:
+This app is publicly available at [automaty.vercel.app](https://automaty.vercel.app).
+But if you want to run it locally, follow these steps:

 1. Install the dependencies